dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 OpenID Connect defines a protocol for an end-user to use an OpenID Provider (OP) to log in to a Relying Party (RP), assert claims about the end-user using an ID Token, and create an account at the RP with those claims.

-OpenID Account Commands complements OpenID Connect by introducing a set of commands for an OP to directly manage an end-user account at an RP.
+OpenID Provider Commands complements OpenID Connect by introducing a set of commands for an OP to directly manage an end-user account at an RP.
 These commands enable an OP to activate, maintain, suspend, reactivate, archive, restore, delete, and unauthorize an end-user account.
 Command tokens simplify RP adoption by re-use of the OpenID Connect ID Token schema, security, and verification mechanisms.

 {mainmatter}